Wood Heating Melbourne

 When you start up the heater, air passes into the bottom of the pipe, heated by the fire on the other side of it.
 As it goes up through the holes, cools down and loses its heat.
 But because it is flowing through the pipe, some of its heat gets transferred to each turn of the spiral pipe.
 Thus, more heat flows through it than if it had stayed still; making it even hotter.
 So when the air gets to the top of the spiral, it loses its initial heat and cools down.

 As a result, air flows out of the top hole much faster than the air coming in at floor level does.
 And this creates a big temperature difference between floor level and top-level that drives a powerful updraft through the firebox- enough to draw air from all over your house into your firebox to replace what you have drawn out to feed your fire.

 Who We Work With

 Wood heating systems are a great way to keep your home warm and your power bills low.

 It’s hard to work out how much you will have to pay for a wood heating solution.
 That’s because there are so many different factors that affect the heating costs, namely:

 A good modern Electric or Gas Log Burner will give off around 30kw/h of heat per load of logs burned, depending on the size of the firebox, while a similar-sized wood burner will be able to produce 40kw/h of heat per load of logs burned.

 Why choose Wood Heaters?

 The best part about having a wood burner is that it produces no greenhouse gases, so you can stay warm and help the planet at the same time!

-It’s an ideal choice of a heating system for both home heating and commercial properties such as restaurants, daycare centers, offices, or any other space.
+It’s an ideal choice of heating system for both home heating and commercial properties such as restaurants, daycare centres, offices or any other space.